-That does not mean there are no differences between the US and Europe.
-Even though we do not see a different pattern in the aggregate, economy wide markup, underlying there is a difference in the determinants of that pattern.
-In De Loecker and Eeckhout (2018) we find that the reallocation of market share from low markup to high markup firms (see also below) and the superstar firm phenomenon is much more pronounced in the US than in Europe.
-As we can see in Figure 3, aggregate markups in Europe rise mainly because the unweighted markup distribution becomes more skewed with a fatter tail, whereas in the US aggregate markups rise because because the high markup firms become substantially bigger, even if the markups themselves do not change much.
-This provides an interesting lead to look for differences in the mechanism behind the rise of market power in Europe versus the US.
+That does not mean there are no differences between the United States and Europe.
+Even though we do not see a different pattern in the aggregate, economy-wide markup, underlying there is a difference in the determinants of that pattern.
+In De Loecker and Eeckhout (2018) we find that the reallocation of market share from lowmarkup to high-markup firms (see also below) and the superstar firm phenomenon is much more pronounced in the United States than in Europe.
+As we can see in figure 2, aggregate markups in Europe rise mainly because the unweighted markup distribution becomes more skewed with a fatter tail, whereas in the United States aggregate markups rise because the high-markup firms become substantially bigger, even if the markups themselves do not change much.
+This provides an interesting lead to look for differences in the mechanism behind the rise of market power in Europe versus the United States.

-Why is the Europe-US comparison so important?
+Why Is the Europe-US Comparison So Important?
 Beyond these illustrative examples, the Europe-US comparison confirms or shakes up the preconceived ideas of the audience.
 The problem is that these purported regional divergent experiences are used to infer differences regarding the causes of the rise of market power.

 The argument goes that if we see different patterns across countries, it must be due to the fact that institutions and antitrust enforcement is different.
 The book states: "If globalization or technology were responsible for declining enforcement in the US, we should observe similar trends on both sides of the Atlantic" (p.
 147).
-This conclusion is precipitous, precisely because we have not seen the facts that convince us that Europe is so different from the US.
-While I believe that declining enforcement is a driver in the US, it is not the only driver of the rise of market power.
-Technological change is another important contributor.3 And if the evolution of market power in Europe is similar to that in the US, both enforcement and technology are serious contenders to explain the European experience.
-In other words: declining enforcement in the US and tough enforcement in Europe is too simplistic an explanation.
-Reality is a lot more nuanced.
+This conclusion is precipitous, precisely because we have not seen the facts that convince us that Europe is so different from the United States.
+While I believe that declining enforcement is a driver in the United States. it is not the only driver of the rise of market power.
+Technological change is another important contributor.
+And if the evolution of market power in Europe is similar to that in the United States, both enforcement and technology are serious contenders to explain the European experience.
+In other words: